 Size matters

-I prefer a 12m wide net so as to achieve a lovely slack fit around the tree that allows the branches to hang loose in as close a semblance to their natural shape as possible.
-A larger net is also heaps easier to put on.
+Go large so as to achieve a lovely slack fit around the tree that allows the branches to hang loose in as close a semblance to their natural shape as possible.
+A larger net is also heaps easier to put on and get off.
+Tree size depending -I like a 12m square net.

 When + How